Preschooler Crying: Amazing Transformation When a Teacher Listens

 From the Hand in Hand Toolbox:

-Join us for a free call on Making Preschools Sensitive to Trauma and explore ways that preschool teachers, administrators and parents can provide the ‘super protective factor’ that buffers children against the negative long-term effects of ACEs and traumatic stress.
+Listen to our podcast Making Preschools Sensitive to Trauma and explore ways that preschool teachers, administrators and parents can provide the ‘super protective factor’ that buffers children against the negative long-term effects of ACEs and traumatic stress.

 Laura Minnegerode